Tanay03Trivedi/ECS-Deployment/README.md

 # ECS-Deployment  with faregate(autoscaling) and alb
 ## keypoints
-- Create an ECR Repo
+- Create an ECR repository.

-- Push the image in that Repo
+- Push the image to that repository.

-- Create ECS Cluster
+- Create an ECS cluster.

-- Create a TaskDefenation
+- Create a task definition.

-- Create a Service in that Cluster
+- Create a service in that cluster.

-- Attach ALB DNS in CloudFront (IF want to use CDN)
+- Attach the ALB DNS to CloudFront (if you want to use a CDN).

-- then can Attach the CloudFront url to Route53 for DNS
+- Then, you can attach the CloudFront URL to Route 53 for DNS.

-## Creating the ECR repo and pushing the Container Image
+## Creating the ECR Repository and Pushing the Container Image

+aws ecr get-login-password --region <your-region> | docker login --username AWS --password-stdin <aws_account_id>.dkr.ecr.<your-region>.amazonaws.com
+Tag the Image:

-docker tag tanay/ecs-eks:latest (imageurl)
+docker tag tanay/ecs-eks:latest <aws_account_id>.dkr.ecr.<your-region>.amazonaws.com/ecs-eks:latest
+Push the Image to ECR:

+docker push <aws_account_id>.dkr.ecr.<your-region>.amazonaws.com/ecs-eks:latest
+Replace <your-region> and <aws_account_id> with your actual AWS region and account ID.

 docker push (imageurl)